Franceway Ranna Cossitt: Financial difficulties of the College

-Accordingly, at the General Assembly in 1837, which met at Princeton, Cumberland College Association was formed.
-Mr. Barnett's interest was transferred to the Association.
-It was a joint-stock company.
+The General Assembly of 1837 met at Princeton and Cumberland College Association was formed and Barnett's interest was transferred to the Association as a joint-stock company.
 It was pledged to carry on the operations of the Institution under the direction and control of the General Assembly.
-A number of the most respectable and wealthy citizens of Princeton and the neighborhood entered the Association.
-Prospects seemed to brighten, and hope was restored once more.
-The Association entered upon their with vigor and energy.
-Still, after a temporary revival of interest and confidence, another cloud arose.
-An impression was made upon the minds of those in the neighborhood of the College that the Church had deserted it, and that neither contributions nor patronage was to be expected from that quarter.
-It was believed that busy persons, with selfish designs, contributed to that impression.
-The subject of transferring the Institution to the control of the Episcopalians of Kentucky was seriously considered.
-How far Episcopalians of Kentucky may have been answerable themselves for the state of feeling which existed, the writer has no means of knowing, but some of Dr. Cossitt's friends thought that they were not inactive.
-It was natural enough that they should have felt an interest in a measure that would have contributed greatly to their success and establishment in Lower Kentucky.

-The result of this condition of things was a great effort on the part of Dr. Cossitt to arouse the Church once more to interest on behalf of the College.
+Prospects seemed to brighten but after a temporary revival of interest and confidence, some people at the College believed that the Church had deserted it, and that assistance was to be expected from that quarter.
+The idea of transferring the Institution to the control of the Episcopalians of Kentucky was seriously considered.
+The result of this condition of things was a great effort on the part of Cossitt to arouse the Church to take interest in the College.
 He and Rev. F. C. Usher, who was connected with him in the department of instruction, published a circular letter, in which earnest appeals were made to the ministers and members of the Church.